Spice up your inbox with FREE German recipes and a free recipe ebook!

 3. Cover and cook on low about 8 hours.

-4. Carefully remove meat and scoop out sauerkraut.
-Keep both warm.
+4. Carefully remove meat and cover to keep warm.

-6. Mix corn starch in a little cold water.
-Slowly add just enough corn starch slurry to the simmering slow cooker juices until sauce is thickened.
+5. Turn the slow cooker to HI.
+Mix corn starch in a little cold water.
+Slowly stir in add just enough corn starch slurry to thicken and make a sauce.

 Notes/Hints: